 Australian Import duty on a diamond engagement ring is 5% of the cost of the ring over $1,000.

-However, no import duty needs to be paid on a loose diamond ie. one that has not been set into a ring.
+However, under the Free Trade Agreement with the US, no import duty needs to be paid on a loose diamond ie. one that has not been set into a ring.

 2. GST on an engagement ring when importing to Aus